tnebooks/10th-science/questions/science/thermal-physics/ideal.md

 ---
 choices:
-  - a real gas
+  - "a real gas"
-  - a noble gas
+  - "a noble gas"
-  - a rare gas
+  - "a rare gas"
 answers:
-  - an ideal gas
+  - "an ideal gas"
 ---